 Art Smith’s Homecomin’ is a great local twist on southern home cooking from celebrity chef Art Smith.
 Did you know he used to be Oprah’s personal chef?

-Not only is the construction and everything inside a love letter to Florida, but the inspired menu is some of the tastiest you will ever have, especially if you are partial to delicious fried chicken.
+Not only is the construction and everything inside a love letter to Florida, but the inspired menu is some of the tastiest you will ever have, especially if you are partial to delicious fried chicken and comfort food.

 Raglan Road is a longtime favorite dining spot among many returning Disney guests.
 The first time I had their fish and chips (a long time ago), I was immediately hooked.

-With over 60 places to dine at now in Disney Springs there are many restaurants to choose from along with new ones popping up almost weekly.
+With over 60 places to dine at now in Disney Springs there are many table service restaurants and quick service places to choose from along with new ones popping up almost weekly, like Guy Fieri’s Chicken Guy! which is right near Planet Hollywood.

 The Landing area (where the restaurants I shared above are located) offers the best waterfront views and fantastic theming, which makes this section of Disney Springs one of the most memorable, especially for food lovers.

-The Marketplace, Town Center and Westside all have good restaurants of their own, particularly when it comes to counter service, ice cream shops, bakeries and also delicious margaritas.
+The Marketplace, Town Center and Westside all have good restaurants of their own, particularly when it comes to counter service, ice cream shops, bakeries, food trucks and also delicious margaritas.

 In addition to the top Disney Springs restaurants, the best tip I can provide is just make sure to give yourself plenty of time to explore Disney Springs in its entirety.

-Check out these other Disney related posts for even more magic:
+Check out these other Disney related posts for even more magic when you visit the Lake Buena Vista, FL area.

 - Crowded Disney Park Strategies For The Best Experience